 - Percentage of new sessions – You’ll always want an increase in numbers here.
 The more new sessions the better: that means more people, who’ve never been to your site before, are visiting your website.

-- Organic Search – This shows visitors who conducted a keyword search, noticed your website within the search results for that specific keyword, and then clicked to your site.
+- Organic Search – This shows visitors who conducted a keyword search, noticed your website within the search results for that specific keyword, and then clicked on your site.

 - Direct – This is when a visitor types in your website URL to go directly to your website.